-Effective from Session: 202 e from Session: 2024-25 Course Code LN132 Title of the Course Communication Skills: Theory and Practices L T P C Year I st Semester I/I 3 0 1 4 Pre-Requisite 10+2 Co-requisite Graduation Course Objectives for Th in Th exp professional purpo e key component of English, which is no e Department of La pertise, and exceller acate the students in the artistry and utility of the ses by studying language.
+Effective from Session: 202 Effective from Session: 2024-25 Course Code LN132 Title of the Course Communication Skills: Theory and Practices L T P C Year $\mathbf{I}^{\mathrm{st}}$ Semester I/I 3 0 1 4 Pre-Requisite 10+2 Co-requisite Graduation Course Objectives for Th in Th exp professional purpo e key component of English, which is no e Department of La pertise, and exceller ucate the students in the artistry and utility of the ses by studying language.
 If the various types of professional communication ow a global language.
-Inguages caters to the needs of the students aspiring the in professional communication with a marked pecial Purposes (ESP). n is co ommu traini nicatio
+Inguages caters to the needs of the students aspirince in professional communication with a marked pecial Purposes (ESP). n is co ommu r train nicatio